kushv818/embedded-onboarding/section-02/README.md

 The clock is the heartbeat of any computer and produces a steady, square wave output from either an internal crystal oscillator or an external one.

-Intuitively, we know that computers are clock controlled because if we were to run an empty loop
+Intuitively, we know that computers are clock controlled because if we were to run an empty loop like so:

 ```C
 for (int i = 0; i < 1000000; ++i); // one million times
 ```

-though this _appears_ to execute almost instantly, we know that it doesn't.
+Though this _appears_ to execute almost instantly, we know that it doesn't.
 For me, it takes 0.000681 seconds.
 If I ran

 ```C
 for (int i = 0; i < 50000000; ++i); // fifty million times
 ```

 I can see it takes 0.022914 seconds, which is longer.

-Even though these loops “do nothing,” the CPU still executes multiple instructions per iteration: incrementing the counter, comparing it to the limit, branching — and each of those operations consumes clock cycles.
+While it's not exactly 50 times slower, (it's about 33 times slower), we can see that even though these loops “do nothing,” the CPU still executes multiple instructions per iteration:

+- incrementing the counter,
+- comparing it to the limit,
+- branching

+and each of those operations consumes clock cycles.
 The work is invisible to the user, but it's still happening step-by-step in hardware.

 ---